fumiyasac/handMadeCalendarAdvance/README.md

 # handMadeCalendarAdvance(CalculateCalendarLogic)
 This library CalculateCalendarLogic (sample project name is handMadeCalendarAdvance) can judge a holiday in Japan.

-### Notice

-+ 2016/12/29:

-This library is currently responding about Cathage install.
-We can use this library with Manually or CocoaPods.
-I'm sorry to trouble you.

 ### Description

 This library 'CalculateCalendarLogic' can judge a holiday in Japan.